Japan first traded with the West here, and the influences are still strong

-Curving around the north of Nagasaki Prefecture are Sasebo and Hirado, a haven for water and nature lovers alike.
+Curving around the north of Nagasaki Prefecture are Sasebo and Hirado, a haven for culture and nature lovers alike.

 Sasebo can be reached by JR trains from Fukuoka and Nagasaki.
-From there, Hirado is a short bus ride away.
+From there, Hirado is about a 90 minute bus ride away.

-JR limited express trains run from Hakata Station, Fukuoka.
-This 2-hour journey will set you back around 3,500 yen.
+JR limited express trains run from Hakata Station in Fukuoka.
+This two-hour journey will set you back around 5,000 yen round trip.
 You can also get the hourly JR Seaside Liner trains from Nagasaki.
-A 100-minute journey for 1,650 yen one way.
+A 100-minute journey for 1,680 yen one way.
 Nagasaki Airport and Sasebo are connected by airport buses (75 minutes, 1,400 yen one way).
-You can use the Japan Rail Pass and both version of the JR Kyushu Pass here.

 Now an internationally important city, Sasebo was once a humble fishing village controlled by the Hirado Domain until shortly after the Meiji period.

-It was around this time that the Admiral of the Imperial Japanese Navy, Togo Heihachiro, saw promise in Sasebo.
+It was around this time that the Admiral of the Imperial Japanese Navy, Heihachiro Togo, surveyed Sasebo.
 Seeing the protected deep-water harbor, nearby coal mines, and its geographic proximity to China and Korea, he took the initiative.
-Sasebo Navy District was founded in 1886.
-This harbor came to play an important part as a major port for the Japanese navy during the First Sino-Japanese War, and Russo-Japanese War.
+Sasebo Naval District was founded in 1889.
+This harbor came to play an important part as a major port for the Japanese navy during the First Sino-Japanese War and Russo-Japanese War.
 It remained a major navy base until the end of World War II.

-The Sasebo City we know today was founded on April 1, 1902.
-Originally one of the original 17 targets for the dropping of the atomic bomb, the city suffered great damage during World War II.
+The Sasebo we know today was founded on April 1, 1902.
+Although it was spared an atomic bomb, Sasebo suffered heavy damage during World War II.

-Because of the U.S military base, Sasebo has seen a huge rise in American influences over the past few years.
+Because of the U.S military base, Sasebo allows visitors to experience various aspects of American culture.
 The most famous of these is Sasebo's acclaimed Sasebo Burger.
-Soft and sticky buns, Japanese beef, an abundance of lettuce and sauce — these together make the Sasebo burger delicious.
+Soft and sticky buns, and an abundance of lettuce and sauce—these together make the Sasebo burger delicious.

-Connected to the main island of Nagasaki by a red bridge, Hirado is just a short drive from Sasebo.
-Hirado was once the port of call for ships between the Asian mainland and Japan as far back as the Nara Period (710-794).
+Connected to the mainland Nagasaki by a red bridge, Hirado is just a short drive from Sasebo.
+Hirado was once the port of call for ships between the Asian mainland and Japan as far back as the Nara Period (710-784).

 Most of this trade took place at the Hirado Dutch Trading Post, built in 1609, which you can still visit today.